Whistler Blackcomb: Competition and buildout

 Throughout the 1980s the two ski areas competed strongly for ticket sales among the village visitors, which led to a rapid buildout of new lifts that opened new areas and improved ride times.

 In 1982, "Chair 6" (later rebranded Jersey Cream) opened in the Horstman Creek drainage on Blackcomb.
 Whistler cut new trails along the northern flank of the mountain.
-In 1983 Blackcomb acquired a used T-Bar from Fortress Mountain and installed it on a south-facing slope, in full view of Whistler Mountain.
+In 1983, Blackcomb acquired a used T-Bar from Fortress Mountain and installed it on a south-facing slope, in full view of Whistler Mountain.
 This 7th lift was coined the Seventh Heaven T-Bar and gave access to high alpine and glaciated terrain.
 It also gave Blackcomb the highest lift-serviced vertical drop of any ski area in North America, with the top of the lift at 7348 ft.
 Blackcomb promoted themselves as the "Mile High Mountain".

 Whistler responded in 1986 with the opening of the Peak Chair to the summit of Whistler Mountain at 7160 ft, acquiring a Poma triple chairlift from the closed Pikes Peak ski area in Colorado.
 Although not as high as Seventh Heaven, this lift opened up Whistler Mountain's alpine terrain, and allowed access to the Harmony Bowl area.
 The new terrain made Whistler the largest alpine ski area in North America.

 Skiers could buy a Blackcomb pass, a Whistler pass, or a Dual Mountain pass.
 Locals loved when tourists would ask "Where is Dual Mountain?"

 Intrawest buys Blackcomb

 In 1986, Blackcomb's assets and real estate rights were bought by fledgling real estate developer Intrawest.
 Intrawest was an early developer of timeshare listings, and saw the potential in developing the ski resort with condominium assets as a timeshare destination.

 Intrawest immediately carried out massive upgrades on Blackcomb.
 They started by moving the Seventh Heaven T-Bar across the ridge to the Horstman Glacier, still running up to the peak, and supplemented it with the Showcase T-Bar to service Blackcomb Glacier.
-Doppelmayr replaced Seventh Heaven in its original alignment with a high-speed quad chairlift, and built two additional high-speed quads, the Wizard and Solar Coaster lifts, which cut the ride time from the base area to Rendezvous from 45 minutes to 15.
-The Rendezvous Restaurant was redubbed Base 2 and the moniker moved to the restaurant at the top of the Solar Coaster lift.
+Doppelmayr replaced Seventh Heaven in its original alignment with a high-speed quad chairlift, and built two additional high-speed quads, Wizard and Solar Coaster, which cut the ride time from the base area to Rendezvous from 45 minutes to 15.
+The Rendezvous Restaurant was renamed Base 2 and the moniker moved to the restaurant at the top of Solar Coaster and Catskinner.